“I dedicate this ride to a man

 I’m grateful that, thanks to the Herman Lee and Nell Stuart Donovan Memorial Trust, the University of Kentucky College of Agriculture, Food and Environment has installed this important piece.

-Across campus, members of the UK community are working every day to fosters a more open, inclusive, and accepting community—one where every person feels an unshakable sense of belonging.
+Across campus, members of the UK community are working every day to foster a more open, inclusive, and accepting community—one where every person feels an unshakable sense of belonging.

 We always have more work to do.
 But we are committed to taking the ride together.